Vine staff

 The epitaph of M. Caelius, chief centurion (primus pilus) of the ill-fated 18th Legion.
 His vine staff breaks the frame and even runs across the inscription.

 The vine staff, vine-staff, or centurion's staff (vitis) was a vinewood rod of about 3 ft in length used in the ancient Roman army and navy.
-It was the mark and tool of the centurion: both as an implement in the direction of drill and maneuvers; and to beat wayward or laggard soldiers or sailors under his command.
+It was the mark and tool of the centurion: both as an implement in the direction of drill and maneuvers and to beat wayward or laggard soldiers or sailors under his command.
 It was also borne by evocati who held an equivalent rank.

 Origin

 The vine staff may have derived from the Etruscan lituus and was certainly in use by the Punic Wars.
-Following the enactment of the Porcian Laws in the early 2nd century BC, it was the only manner by which Roman citizens could be beaten and is mentioned by various classical authors.
-A line in Ovid notes that "the good general commits the vitis to one to command one hundred."
-Pliny: "The centurion's vine staff is an excellent medicine for sluggish troops who don't want to advance..."
-(Note: Cited in Mannix.) "and when used to chastise offenses makes even the punishment respectable."
+Following the enactment of the Porcian Laws in the early 2nd century BC, it was the only manner by which Roman citizens could be beaten and it is mentioned by various classical authors.
+Ovid notes that "the good general commits the vitis to one to command one hundred."
+Pliny notes that "The centurion's vine staff is an excellent medicine for sluggish troops who don't want to advance (...)
+(Note: Cited in Mannix.) and when used to chastise offenses makes even the punishment respectable."
 (Note: Cited in Gallonio.)
 It carried none of the stigma of the whipping (by virgae) suffered by criminals prior to execution or the cudgeling (by fustes) endured for severe military offenses.

 Tacitus mentions Lucilius, a centurion known as "Gimme Another" (Cedo Alterum or Alteram) for his tendency to break his vine staffs during beatings; he was one of the first killed during the Pannonian Mutiny.

 Generally, however, soldiers were expected to endure their punishments; seizing the vine staff was cause for demotion and breaking it or harming the centurion were offenses punishable by death.
 Some scholars state the vine staff was the instrument used to beat the Iceni queen Boadicca.
 St Marcellus the Centurion was martyred after he cast away his vine staff and repudiated his rank.